Vertical Jump Test Results

 - Darryl McDonald of the Melbourne Tigers NBL team has a 74 cm vertical jump off three steps.
 This is the best of Tiger guards (taken from the Age online, 12 Jan 08).

 - An article about big jumpers includes David "Skywalker" Thompson.
 They say that various reports put his vertical jump at 44 to 48 inches (foxsports.com, Oct 2007).

 - The top 5 vertical jump (no step) results from the 2006 NBA draft camp were 37.5 inches Dwayne Mitchell, 35.0 Ronnie Brewer, 35.0 Curtis Withers, 35.0 Will Blalock, and 34.5 David Noel. (see more NBA draft results).

 - The average NBA vertical leap is 28" (71 cm).

 - Below is a list of some of the reported top scores by a variety of NBA players.
-These results have not been confirmed.
-Some of these scores were sourced from Vertcoach.com.
+These results have not been confirmed, and are probably a mix of running leaps and some from standing starts.
+Some of these scores were originally listed on Vertcoach.com.

 |Michael Jordan||48" (122 cm)|